-Approximately 60,000 households are on local authority housing waiting lists, but a similar and growing number are in receipt of HAP payments in the private rented sector, meaning the more accurate estimate for households with a housing need may be closer to 122,000.
+There are around 60,000 households on local authority housing waiting lists.
+Besides, a similar and growing number receive HAP payments in the private rented sector.
+This suggests that a more accurate estimate of households with housing needs may be closer to 122,000.

-In many cases, HAP may provide an adequate housing solution, however, a significant cohort of HAP tenants may consider that their needs are not adequately met under that scheme and wish to be considered for long-term social housing support.
+In some cases, HAP may provide a suitable housing solution.
+However, a significant portion of HAP tenants may feel that their needs are not adequately met under this scheme.
+In this case, they may wish to be considered for long-term social housing support.

-The ongoing need classification would encompass the majority of HAP tenants who want long-term social housing, it said.
+The ongoing need classification would encompass the majority of HAP tenants seeking long-term social housing.

-Minister for Housing Darragh O’Brien has said “Not everybody who is on HAP is waiting for a permanent housing solution so it is not just as easy as adding that in on top of the list.”
-This was said as not all HAP tenants that are currently on HAP actually want social housing.
+Minister for Housing Darragh O’Brien has noted, “Not everybody on HAP is waiting for a permanent housing solution, so it is not as simple as adding them to the waiting list.”
+This statement reflects that not all HAP tenants currently receiving HAP assistance necessarily desire long-term social housing.